 Universities and colleges

-Clients are referred by the courts to the Volunteer Center and participate in a personal interview with MVP staff
+Clients are referred by the courts to the Volunteer Center and participate in a personal interview with CSR staff

 Clients are matched with organizations according to their interests, availability, skills, and based upon the restrictions of the criminal offense

 CSR staff monitor client progress and reports to the courts when the assigned hours are completed

 Organization participation criteria:

 The organization must be a nonprofit or governmental entity and provide services to the general public that enhance the social welfare and general well being of the community.
 Agencies are enrolled into Community Service Restitution (CSR) based on their provision of direct local services and agreement to supervise and document CSR work of court-ordered volunteers.

 Participating agencies must have at least one paid staff member in order to insure proper supervision and tracking of hours.
 A volunteer cannot supervise a court-ordered volunteer.

 Participating organizations may not discriminate in serving CSR volunteers or in the provision of agency services on the basis of race, sex, age, marital status, religion, disability, race, national origin or any other non-merit based factor.

 Agencies with purposes that are primarily political or fundraising are not appropriate for CSR.